Activate your hurricane emergency response plan

 Immediately after the storm, survey your site for any hazards, such as electrical wires, broken glass and sharp metal, leading fuel tanks or other hazards.
 When returning to inspect your site, bring identification, necessary supplies and take pictures to document conditions.
 Communicate with local authorities to verify that roads are clear and there are no threats of landslides, local surface runoff, and other hazardous conditions.

-Do not turn on electrical systems until you have verified that all water leakage has been discovered and corrected.
+Do not turn on electrical system until you have verified that all water leakage has been discovered and corrected.
 And have qualified personnel thoroughly check all utility systems, including roof-mounted equipment, photovoltaic systems and hazardous processes.

 Execute emergency repairs